 If someone is using your driver's license number fraudulently, obtain a new number.
 You should be prepared to show proof of theft and damage.

 Take control.
-Most important, you need to take control of the situation and not waste time waiting for someone else to step up and help you.
+You'll want to take control of the situation and not waste time waiting for someone else to step up and help you.
 Vigilance is essential.
 Do not pay bills that you are not responsible for.
 Be persistent with police, credit bureaus, credit card companies, and banks.
+Seek out assistance with the FTC.
 Continue to call and write letters.
 Keep track of your efforts to stop the theft and reverse the damage.

 Someone could steal your identity very easily by:

-To learn how to protect yourself against identity theft, see Nolo's article Preventing Identity Theft.
+To learn how to protect yourself against identity theft by reading Preventing Identity Theft.